Rib Mountain State Park

 |Develop Proposed Master Plan||Staff will modify the draft master plan as needed based on public input.
 This new version, referred to as the Proposed Master Plan, will be submitted to the Natural Resources Board (NRB) for its review and consideration.|

-In its evaluation and consideration of the document, the NRB seeks public input at its meeting.
+The NRB welcomes public input.
+Citizens may testify at NRB meetings or submit written comments about the plan.
 Instructions to provide input to the NRB can be found on the Public Participation Guidelines web page.

 A master plan for Rib Mountain State Park was completed in 2005.
 In February 2015, the Wisconsin Natural Resources Board authorized the Department to undertake a master plan amendment process for the purpose of evaluating a potential expansion to the Granite Peak Ski Area.
 Although Granite Peak Ski Corporation has publicly shared its vision for expanding the ski hill area, the Department believes that a potential expansion should be evaluated in the broader context of the entire park and other recreational opportunities.
 As a result, at their October 2019 meeting, the Board directed the Department to undertake a holistic evaluation of the full range of recreational and habitat opportunities at Rib Mountain to ensure that the park continues to help support the ecological, social, and economic needs of the area.